JAZZ4208: Jazz Performance 8 (Extended)

 At the completion of this unit, you should be able to:

 • LO5.
-Evaluate learning and development through reflective writing, and design new methods of inquiry and practice
+Evaluate learning and development through reflective writing in order to formulate new and personally-significant methods of inquiry and practice.
+Support the learning of peers through constructive feedback.

 Unit availability